yiisoft/yii2/docs/guide/url.md

 ### Strict URL parsing

 By default if there's no custom rule for URL and URL matches default format such as `/site/page` Yii tries to run a corresponding controller's action.
-This beahvior coule be disabled so if there's no custom rule match, a 404 not found error will be produced immediately.
+This beahvior could be disabled so if there's no custom rule match, a 404 not found error will be produced immediately.

 ```php